Bilboes: History

 Bilboes used as public punishment in former times combined physical discomfort with public humiliation.
 The person was often restrained barefoot, which added to the humiliation.
 They were popular in England and America in the colonial and early revolutionary periods (such as in the Massachusetts Bay Colony).
 They were used in England to "punyssche transgressours ageynste ye Kinges Maiesties lawes".
 Bilboes appear occasionally in literature, including Hamlet (Act V, Scene 2: "Methought I lay worse than the mutinies in the bilboes") and the journals of Captain Cook.

-A notable case of excessive use is documented from Trinidad under British administration by governor Thomas Picton during the criminal procedure against eighteen-year-old Luisa Calderón in 1801.
-The former maid of governor Picton was accused of theft from his household and interrogated.
+A notable case of excessive use is documented from Trinidad under British administration by governor Thomas Picton during the criminal procedure against Luisa Calderón in 1801.
+The former maid was accused of theft from her employer's household and interrogated.
 She was also subjected to the picket torture, which first led to an extorted confession.
 Subsequently, she was left restrained in bilboes over the continuous period of eight months while the legal inquest was in progress.
 The shackles were rigidly fastened to the wall of her confinement cell, so she was forced to remain in one place for the entire duration of her imprisonment.
 The charges were eventually dropped, so Calderón was released from her incarceration and the bilboes were taken off after months of being incessantly restrained.
 This excessive form of incarceration along with the preceding torture was later assessed as inhumane in a juridic reappraisal.